UAVs-at-Berkeley/drone-2026/README.md

     docker build -t simulator .

-    (or on Mac: docker build --platform linux/arm64 -t simulator .)

     4a: this is a CHONKER.
 Expect it to take around 30 min - 1 hr. to build, and takes about 2 GB for the Ubuntu OS
         13 GB for PX4 + SITL + dependencies